Modes of mechanical ventilation: Airway pressure release ventilation

 Airway pressure release ventilation is a time-cycled alternant between two levels of positive airway pressure, with the main time on the high level and a brief expiratory release to facilitate ventilation.

-Airway pressure release ventilation is a very versatile mode of ventilation.
-Like other modes, it needs to be well understood to use it effectively.
+Airway pressure release ventilation needs to be well understood to use it effectively and to prevent ventilator-induced lung injury.
 The exhalation time (T_{low}) is shortened to usually less than one second to maintain alveoli inflation.
 In the basic sense, this is a continuous pressure with a brief release.

 Different perceptions of this mode may exist around the globe.
 While 'APRV' is common to users in North America, a very similar mode, biphasic positive airway pressure (BIPAP), was introduced in Europe.
 The term APRV has also been used in American journals where, from the ventilation characteristics, BIPAP would have been perfectly good terminology.
-But BiPAP(tm) is a trademark for a noninvasive ventilation mode in a specific ventilator (Respironics Inc.).
+But BiPAP is a trademark for a noninvasive ventilation mode in a specific ventilator (Respironics Inc.).

 Other manufacturers have followed with their own brand names (BILEVEL, DUOPAP, BIVENT).
 Although similar in modality, these terms describe how a mode is intended to inflate the lung, rather than defining the characteristics of synchronization or the way spontaneous breathing efforts are supported.

 Intermittent mandatory ventilation has not always had the synchronized feature, so the division of modes were understood to be SIMV (synchronized) vs IMV (not-synchronized).
 Since the American Association for Respiratory Care established a nomenclature of mechanical ventilation the "synchronized" part of the title has been dropped and now there is only IMV.